NAFSCE Board of Directors

 Deborah is the author or co-author of publications including but not limited to: Supporting Every Young Learner (2014), Maryland’s early childhood pedagogy guide; Nurturing Change (2013), policy strategies for improving infant and early childhood mental health; Breaking New Ground (2011), examples for using data as a lever for bolstering family engagement in student learning; Engaged Families, Effective Pre-K (2010), policies to support family engagement in state-funded pre-k; A Quiet Crisis (2009) an early childhood agenda for the Council of Chief State School Officers; Advocates in Action (2002 and 2005) rationale for why and how parents and child care providers can effectively speak out to advance policy; and the education and child welfare chapters in Beyond Rhetoric: A New American Agenda for Children and Families (1991) by the National Commission on Children.
 Deborah worked in the Clinton Administration and organized the design and implementation of the family preservation and support initiative passed by Congress in 1993, and the Early Head Start program passed as part of the 1994 Head Start reauthorization.

-Oscar is President & CEO of Families In Schools.
-Previous to this position, he served as Vice President and first came to Families In Schools as Director of Community Engagement and Advocacy.
+Oscar is the Chief Operating Officer of United Way of Greater Los Angeles.
+Previous to this position, he served as President & CEO of Families in Schools.
 Mr. Cruz has held various management positions including, Program Director for Community Partners, where he directed projects in the areas of community technology and civic engagement, and as Senior Program Manager at Center for Civic Education, where he managed an international network of civil society organizations, school districts, universities, and foundations working to implement civic engagement programs for students and youth throughout the United States and Latin America.
 He has traveled extensively throughout Europe and Latin America and served as an official international electoral observer in Mexico’s federal elections (2000 and 2006).
 He holds a Masters of Arts degree in Latin America Studies from Georgetown University and a Bachelor of Arts Degree in Political Science and Latin America Studies from the University of California Los Angeles, and is fluent in Spanish.
 Mr. Cruz’s passion revolves around helping families and communities strengthen their capacity to support their children’s education so they can provide their children a pathway to achieve the American dream.